-Cyprian refers to children who at the outset of their lives were taken to the Lord’s table, and Augustine teaches that since John vi:53 shows that this sacrament (Eucharist) is as essential to salvation as baptism, infants need this as much as the other.
+Cyprian refers to children who at the outset of their lives were taken to the Lord’s table, and Augustine teaches that since John 6:53 shows that this sacrament (Eucharist) is as essential to salvation as baptism, infants need this as much as the other.
 This practice continued for many centuries, and still exists in the Greek Orthodox Church.
 In the Roman Church it continued until the twelfth or thirteenth century.
 (15)

-The Council of Trent (1560) decreed that children under the age of reason were not bound to observe this rite in this manner, and thus baptism and the eucharist were separated.
-However, baptism was still linked with the eucharist, but only by a first communion.
+The Council of Trent (1560) decreed that children under the age of reason were not bound to observe this rite in this manner, and thus baptism and the Eucharist were separated.
+However, baptism was still linked with the Eucharist, but only by a first communion.

 In the two rites of baptism and confirmation there can be seen a similarity to the two rites of circumcision and the bar mitzvah of the Jewish Faith.